 The Master of Arts in Teaching (MAT) for Elementary is an accelerated licensure program designed for individuals who have earned a baccalaureate degree without an education emphasis.
-The 33-credit hour program is sequenced to be completed in 18 months.
 Candidates are admitted to the program in cohorts with new cohorts beginning each January.
-Coursework in the program is offered through online delivery.
+Coursework is offered through online delivery for this 33-credit hour program.